-Whales are around for more of the year: Pacific Grey whales are off the coast from late December through the end of March and Humpback and Blue whales appear from late June through August.
+Whales are around for more of the year: Pacific Grey whales are off the coast from late December through the end of March.
+Humpback and Blue whales appear from late June through August.
 You'll find whale-watching tours departing from the harbor.

 Where to Stay in Ventura, California

-Hotels cluster along US Hwy 101 near the pier, around the Marina Village Shopping Center on the north side of town, and near the harbor.
+Hotels cluster along U.S. Highway 101 near the pier, around the Marina Village Shopping Center on the north side of town, and near the harbor.
 Stay as close to the water or as close to town as you like.
 Ventura has plenty of options based on the type of weekend and the activities you have planned.

-Ventura is located on U.S. Hwy 101, 70 miles north of Los Angeles and 30 miles south of Santa Barbara.
+Ventura is located on U.S. Highway 101, 70 miles north of Los Angeles and 30 miles south of Santa Barbara.